 The Sony A8H can remove judder from all sources.
 Although it doesn't require any change in the settings to remove judder in 24p content, it's recommended to set Cinemotion to 'Auto', as without it, there are still a few frames that are out of place.
 For 60p, 60i, and content from native apps, set Cinemotion to 'Auto', Motionflow to 'Custom', and leave the Smoothness slider at '0'.

 The Sony A8H doesn't support any variable refresh rate technologies.
 If you want an OLED TV with VRR support, check out the LG BX OLED.

-The Sony A8H has great low input lag, a significant upgrade from the A8G.
+The Sony A8H has great low input lag, a significant upgrade from the Sony A8G OLED.
 It's low as long as you're in 'Game' mode, and PC users can be in either 'Game' or 'Graphics' mode, although 'Game' mode is what we used for testing and is the recommended one.
 The 'Game' mode input lag should be fine for most casual gaming, but not so much for competitive gaming.